 Brynne: Exactly.
-So you could actually find that because it’s hidden.
-If you go to the Network tab and then you go to Manage All, you’ll see even people that did not send you a message, you can message without accepting.
+So you could actually find that but it’s hidden.
+If you go to the Network tab and then you go to Manage All, you’ll see even people that did not send you a message.
+You can message without accepting.

 Colleen: Oh, that’s great.

 Brynne: But I don’t ignore them because you never know.
 Was that person in China directed by a WordPress guru to go find someone to do graphics for them?
 You just don’t know.
 So don’t ignore it, but certainly you don’t need to accept them into your network until you know why.

 Colleen: Now, many of us use LinkedIn for getting clients.
 So what are some strategies that you recommend for that?